 Snoqualmie Valley Half Marathon

-Aid and facilities are provided along the courses.
-Half marathon aid stations (water, Tailwind electrolyte, and GU gels) are located at approximately miles 2.9, 5.9, 7, and 10.2; portable restrooms are at miles 2, 2.9, 10.2, and 11.1.
-The 10K course has aid stations with water and electrolyte at about miles 2.9 and 3.3 and a portable restroom at the aid station.
-Pacers are available for several finish times.
-The event is cupless to reduce waste; runners are encouraged to use handheld bottles, hydration packs, or a small reusable cup.
+Aid stations for the half marathon are located at approximately miles 2.9, 5.9, 7, and 10.2 and provide water, an electrolyte drink, and gels; portable restrooms are placed at miles 2, 2.9, 10.2, and 11.1.
+The 10k has aid stations near miles 2.9 and 3.3 with water and electrolyte drink and a restroom at the aid station.
+Pacers are provided for several target finish times.
+The event is cupless to reduce waste and recommends reusable bottles or cups.